Table of Contents

 User means an employee, contractor, or Third-Party Agent that Customer authorizes to use the Offerings as permitted under the Agreement or under Customer’s Login Credentials.

-VMware means VMware, Inc., a Delaware corporation, if the billing address for the Order is in the United States, or VMware International Unlimited Company, a company organized and existing under the laws of Ireland, if the billing address for the Order is outside the United States, except if the billing address for the Order is in the United Kingdom, Australia, or New Zealand or the Pacific Islands, in which case VMware means the applicable entity identified in the VMware Entities Exhibit found at www.vmware.com/agreements.
+VMware means VMware LLC, a Delaware limited liability company, if the billing address for the Order is in the United States, or VMware International Unlimited Company, a company organized and existing under the laws of Ireland, if the billing address for the Order is outside the United States, except if the billing address for the Order is in the United Kingdom, Australia, or New Zealand or the Pacific Islands, in which case VMware means the applicable entity identified in the VMware Entities Exhibit found at www.vmware.com/agreements.